Which of the following is not a part of the human organ systems? | Channels for Pearson+

 1

-Understand the function of each system: For example, the Skeletal system provides structure and support, the Digestive system processes food, and the Nervous system controls body activities.
+Recognize that the skeletal system consists of bones and joints, providing structure and support, while the respiratory system includes organs like the lungs and trachea, facilitating breathing.

-Recognize that 'Seed coat' is not related to human anatomy.
-It is a part of plant biology, specifically the outer layer of a seed.
+Consider the term 'Crutch gait' and analyze its relevance to human organ systems.
+Crutch gait refers to a walking pattern used by individuals who require crutches, and is not an organ system.

-Conclude that 'Seed coat' is not a part of any human organ system, as it pertains to plants, not humans.
+Conclude that 'Crutch gait' is not a part of the human organ systems, as it is a term related to mobility aid rather than a biological system.

 Related Videos